marvasgit/kubestatewatch/README.md

  - smtp

 Usage:
-  kubewatch [flags]
+  diffwatcher [flags]
-  kubewatch [command]
+  diffwatcher [command]

 Available Commands:
-  config      modify kubewatch configuration resource    manage resources to be watched version     print version
+  config      modify diffwatcher configuration resource    manage resources to be watched version     print version

 Flags:
-  -h, --help   help for kubewatch
+  -h, --help   help for diffwatcher

-Use "kubewatch [command] --help" for more information about a command.
+Use "diffwatcher [command] --help" for more information about a command.

 ```